Community Workshop Notice:

 If you have input or questions you would like to submit – please do so in our dedicated mailbox for this project by emailing us email@example.com

 Please consider taking the time to complete our community survey to help us learn what your thoughts are and how we can better serve you with a new facility. https://surveyhero.com/c/nsvg3nse.

-As the Town of Sand Lake prepares to celebrate its bicentennial anniversary; we would like to make known that 2012 marks the 140th year the West Sand Lake Volunteer Fire Department has been serving the town.
+2022 marks the 150th year the West Sand Lake Volunteer Fire Department has been serving the town.
 The West Sand Lake Volunteer Fire Company #1 was the 3rd rural volunteer fire company to be organized in Rensselaer County and the 1st in the Town of Sand Lake.

 Mill owner, John McLaren, spearheaded the organization of the fire company as a way to protect the local mills.
 In the 1870’s the members protected the mills and homes in the village with “bucket brigades” until they raised enough funds to purchase their first apparatus, “Old Joe”, in April of 1876.
 “Old Joe” is currently displayed in the museum portion of our fire hall.

-The West Sand Lake Fire Department currently protects over 10 square miles of rural and suburban Rensselaer County including some 5000 residents.
-We have approximately 50 active fire fighters, seven active fire apparatus (including Old Joe) as well as three command vehicles.
-With those resources we respond to over 300 alarms each year.
+The West Sand Lake Fire Department currently protects over 10 square miles of rural and suburban Rensselaer County including over 5000 residents.
+We have approximately 40 active fire fighters, and respond to over 350 alarms each year.